Encrypted

 During an active shooter or dangerous pursuit, 15 minutes is the difference between warning people and documenting history.

-Neighbors can't warn each other about nearby dangers.
+Neighbors can't warn each other about nearby incidents.
 The information arrives after decisions have already been made.

 BPD stated that "established media outlets" who sign a memorandum of understanding would receive equipment for scanner access.
 However, this creates a two-tiered system where the department decides who qualifies as "established media"—explicitly excluding community watchdogs like Scan the Police.